jkent/frogfs/README.md

 # How it works

-Under the hood there are two tables for object lookup.
-First is the hash table consisting of djb2 path hashes which allows for fast lookups using a binary search algorithm.
-Secondly, there is a sort table that allows for listing of sibling and child objects.
-Directory objects can be made optional in both the generated binary and FrogFS library to save space without sacrificing compatibility.
+Under the hood there is a hash table consisting of djb2 path hashes which allows for fast lookups using a binary search algorithm.
+Directory objects have a sort table of child objects.
+Directory support is optional for both the library and the FrogFS binary.
+It is not required for both to match for compatibility, however.

 FrogFS binaries can be either embedded in your application, or accessed using memory mapped I/O. It is not possible (at this time) to use FrogFS without the file system binary existing in data address space.

-Creation of a FrogFS filesystem is a multi-step process spread out between two Python tools:
+Creation of a FrogFS filesystem is a multi-step process handled by a single
+tool:

-  * `tools/preprocess.py`
+  * `tools/mkfrogfs.py`
     - Recursively enumerate all objects in a given directory
     - Apply transforms to objects as configured in yaml
+    - Compress files to files as configured in yaml
-    - Save json file containing the state including timestamps
+    - Save json file containing the state including file timestamps

-  * `tools/mkfrogfs.py`
     - Hash path using djb2 hash
-    - Loop over objects, if object is a file and specified, compress it
-    - Save FrogFS binary: header, hashtable, sorttable, objects, and footer
+    - Save FrogFS binary: header, hashtable, objects, and footer

 You can add your own transforms by creating a `tools` directory in your projects root directory, with a filename starting with `transform-` and ending with `.js` or `.py`.
 Transform tools take data on stdin and produce output on stdout.
 Similarly you can add your own compressors by creating a `compress-` file.
-Compressors require you to allocate a compression id, however.

 Both transform and compress tools can accept arguments.
-Look at `default_config.yaml` for an example.
+Look at `default_config.yaml` for an examples.

 # History and Acknowledgements